miguelkjesus/chat-commands/README.md

 ### Bundler [Recommended]

-If you use a bundler in your project, then you can install the package using npm:
+You can install the package using npm:

 ```text
 npm i @mhesus/chat-commands